DavidUdell/AI_2027_Widgets/example-urls.md

 3. **Share the URL** with others
 4. **Recipients will see** your exact distributions when they open the URL

+## Error Handling and Validation

+The widget includes robust validation for URL fragments:

+- **Invalid distributions** are rejected and the widget falls back to initialization state
+- **Invalid colors** (not in the allowed set: blue, green, red, purple, orange, yellow) are rejected
+- **Invalid encoded values** (wrong length, invalid base36 characters, out-of-range values) are rejected
+- **Duplicate colors** are rejected
+- **Malformed fragments** (missing colors or values) are rejected

+When validation fails, the widget automatically loads with default distributions and logs warnings to the console.

 ## Browser Navigation

 - **Back/Forward buttons** work with URL changes